 - 5.1.
-These guidelines apply to all transportation of animals by sea from South Africa to any destination, including local coastal transportation. - 5.2.
-The guidelines apply to sheep, goats and cattle (including buffalo). - 5.3.
-The guidelines cover the transportation of animals from the farm of origin to the quarantine facility, transportation from the quarantine facility to the harbour, the journey at sea, until the final destination in the importing country.
+These guidelines apply to all transportation of animals by sea from South Africa to any destination that crosses the equator. - 5.2.
+The guidelines apply to sheep, goats and cattle. - 5.3.
+The guidelines cover the transportation of animals from the farm/feedlot of origin to the quarantine/holding facility, transportation from the quarantine facility to the harbour, the journey at sea, until the final destination in the importing country.